ganeshh123/notion-pdf-export/README.md

 # Notion PDF Export

 A tool to allow batch PDF export for free Notion users.
-You can export as markdown and then use this tool to convert those into PDFs.
+You can export as HTML with subpages and then use this tool to convert those into PDFs.

 ## Download